karthik/dlab-advanced-r/04-packaging/README.md

     'species_codes.R'
 ```

-This automatically populates me as the author along with my preferred license every time I create a new package.
-Without this setting, you'll have to manually open and edit the `DESCRIPTION` file.
+This automatically populates me as the author along with my preferred license every time I create a new package from my computer.
+You are always free to edit the `DESCRIPTION` file manually.

 ## Then update documentation